OPT Research Coordinator Jobs

 Look for NIH, NSF, or federally funded study teams

 Grant-funded research programs often have dedicated HR support familiar with international hiring.
-Principal investigators at federally funded labs are more likely to have sponsored international staff before, making them less hesitant about OPT timelines and future H-1B pathways.
+Principal investigators at federally funded labs are more likely to have sponsored international staff before, making them less hesitant about OPT timelines and future H-1B visa pathways.

 Can I work as a Research Coordinator on F-1 OPT?